rupakgaikwad/vendor-onboard-api/README.md

 # Description

-This project contains the answer to the following question.

-Write a web app with using Spring Boot,there will be User registration with fields "name" , "surname" and "address" and you will display these informantions in a grid.
+Web app with using Spring Boot, there will be Vendor registration with fields "name" , "type" and "function" and you will display these informantions in a grid.
 Also we could do UPDATE,DELETE,CREATE,READ operations in grid.

 # Which Technologies We Will Use?